sindresorhus/atom-editorconfig/readme.md

 ## Troubleshooting

 We're sorry to hear you're having trouble using atom-editorconfig!
-However, please bear some caveats in mind:
+Please bear some caveats in mind:

 - **Why isn't EditorConfig applying the indentation character to my files?** EditorConfig is not intended to do so; it will apply the indentation char only to *new* indentations.
-However, you may try to fix indentation issues with the `EditorConfig: Fix File` command.
+You may try to fix indentation issues with the `EditorConfig: Fix File` command.
-- **Why is `indent_style` not working?** Your Atom's config setting "Tab Type" might be set to either `soft` or `hard`, this unfortunately prevents EditorConfig from influencing the indentation style.
-Set Atom's "Tab Type" to `auto` to fix that.
+- **Why is `indent_style` not working?** You can set Atom's config setting "Tab Type" to either `soft` or `hard`, this prevents EditorConfig from influencing the indentation style.
+Set Atom's "Tab Type" to `auto` to allow EditorConfig taking control over the indentation characters.
 - **Why is _feature X_ not working?** Some other packages (e.g. the "whitespace" package) override the EditorConfig settings.
 In these cases, we try to alert you about confirmed interferences and suggest that you try disabling the other package.
 If you face any unreported issues, please [let us know](https://github.com/sindresorhus/atom-editorconfig/issues/new).

 > :bulb: You can check how EditorConfig affects your current file by invoking the `EditorConfig: Show State` command.
-If EditorConfig detects any issues which may prevent it from working properly a  :mouse: will be shown in the status bar; clicking on it also opens the state notification.
+If EditorConfig detects any issues which may prevent it from working properly it displays a :mouse: in the status bar; clicking on it opens the state notification (like the `Show State` command).

 ## Help us get better